dotnet/machinelearning/docs/code/DataViewRowCursor.md

 ## `MoveNext`

-Once `MoveNext` returns `false`, naturally all subsequent calls to either of that method should return `false`.
+Once `MoveNext` returns `false`, naturally, all subsequent calls to either of that method should return `false`.
 It is important that they not throw, return `true`, or have any other behavior.